nvkhoa14/banking-data-assignment/README.md

 ![DASHBOARD](./img/DASHBOARD.png)
 ![VIS](./img/VISUALIZATION.png)

-- Stop docker.
+- Stop docker and remove all containers and images.
-> docker-compose down
+> docker-compose down --rmi all --volumes --remove-orphans

-- Remove `banking-postgres` and `airflow-banking` in docker desktop.
+- Or remove them in docker desktop.